learn-co-students/dsc-0-10-04-cov-corr-lab-nyc-ds-career-012819/README.md

 #### The dot product

 So now that we have our new normalized datasets.
-According to the numerator in the formula,we have to take the **DOT PRODUCT** of these two vector values.
+According to the numerator in the formula, we have to take the **DOT PRODUCT** of these two vector values.
 > A dot product is a linear algebraic operation that takes two equal-length sequences of numbers and returns a single number which can be used as a measure of similarity between these sequences (also known as vectors).

 [Here is a great article explaining this in detail](https://betterexplained.com/articles/vector-calculus-understanding-the-dot-product/).
 We will cover more of this in our section dedicated to linear algebra.